 Although smelly, the beds were surprisingly comfortable and both children quickly fell silent as each tried to make sense of Seymour’s strange revelations.
 But they were too tired to worry about them for long, and swiftly fell asleep.

 The sound of steel against toughened leather pierced the stillness of the room as Seymour slowly extracted the sword from its sheath, raising it to his eye and turning it this way and that as he peered down the length of the blade.
-Levi could see that the blade appeared notched and the leather strapping of the handle smooth and worn.
+Despite the low light Levi could see that the blade appeared notched and the leather strapping on the handle smooth and worn.
 His stomach dropped.
 Clearly this weapon had seen a great deal of action.
 A whole host of new, more troubling questions flared immediately to his mind.

 He now knew that his uncle had left out some critical details from his earlier explanation, and he struggled to understand why.
 His troubled mind formed a number of possibilities.
 None of them were good.
 He settled back against his pillow.
 This time he did not fall asleep so easily.